 Prepare your toppings melted butter, panko bread crumbs, bacon, all can be mixed and sprinkle over the top of the mac and cheese.

-This is an easy smoked mac and cheese side dish, perfect for combining with your favorite smoked meats.
+This is an easy mac and cheese side dish, perfect for combining with your favorite smoked meats.
 Invite some friends over and have some fun!
 Grab your favorite beer, hot sauce, or whatever you like and share with your friends and family.

 This Mac and Cheese Recipe is a great way to add an amazing side dish to smoked ribs or brisket.
 If you search smoked mac recipes, you will quickly realize there are many ways of preparing this dish.